 Where the Privacy Act permits it, we may disclose your personal information for the purposes above to third parties.
 Other third parties that we may disclose your personal information to include:

-• third parties you authorize to act on your behalf or that are otherwise connected with you (such as your accountant, legal representative, real-estate agents or referee)
+- third parties you authorise to act on your behalf or that are otherwise connected with you (such as your accountant, legal representative, real-estate agents or referee)

 Circumstances in which we may disclose your personal information would be to a Court or Tribunal in response to a request or in response to a subpoena or to the Australian Taxation Office.